LeaderSteve84/AirBnB-clone---Deploy-static/README.md

 ### 1. Compress before sending
 ##### mandatory

-Write a Fabric script that generates a .tgz archive from the contents of the web_static folder of your AirBnB Clone repo, using the function do_pack.
+Write a Fabric script that generates a <a href="https://en.wikipedia.org/wiki/Tar_%28computing%29">.tgz</a> archive from the contents of the web_static folder of your AirBnB Clone repo, using the function do_pack.

 Prototype: def do_pack():
 All files in the folder web_static must be added to the final archive